camilomesa/Disaster-Response-Project/README.md

 The main components of the project are the following:
 - ETL Pipeline: Loads the messages and categories datasets, cleans the data, and stores it in a SQLite database
 - ML Pipeline: Loads data from the SQLite database, splits the dataset into training and test sets, builds a text processing pipeline, trains and tunes a model using GridSearchCV, outputs results on the test set, exports the final model as a pickle file
 - Flask Web App: Displays the results and implements the machine learning model to classify new messages provided by the user.
-An statistical visualization of the training dataset is provided as well.
+A statistical visualization of the training dataset is provided as well.